satishtrip/protractorframework/README.md

-# protractorframework
+# Protractor Framework with Jasmine
-Protractor Framework with Jasmine and screenshot of test cases.
+Generating screenshots for the test cases using Jasmmine , report is in the my-report under target.